 In 1979, Tyrone Geter relocated to Zaria, Nigeria, a move that proved to be a turning point in his development and growth as an artist.
 For seven years he lived, drew and painted among the Fulani and local peoples of Northern Nigeria.
 During this period he created numerous paintings that captured the richness and depth of the cultures of Northern Nigeria.
 He describes the experience as an experience that taught him ”to understandthe nature of life in a society where life was nature and sometimes both hard and cruel.”
 Further he experienced “ a lesson in the creative process that no art school would ever teach me.”

 His work has been exhibited at the Columbia Museum of Art, Columbia, SC, Florence Museum of Art, Florence, SC, WaterFront Gallery, Charleston, SC, Center for Afro-American Artists, Boston, MA; Butler Institute for American Art, Youngstown, OH; Hampton Institute College Museum, Hampton, VA; Museum of Fine Art, Boston, MA, to name a few.
 His honors include first place, Moja Arts Festival, Charleston, SC; first place Robert Duncanson Award from Taft Museum, Cincinnati, OH; artist fellowship grant from Foundation for the Arts and Humanities, Boston, MA; grant from Columbus, Ohio Arts Council.

 Additionally, Tyrone Geter is in demand as an illustrator of children’s books and has illustrated a number of important books for young readers.
 He has just completed a children book on the life of James Earl Jones.
 The list includes Irene Smalls-Hector Irene and the Big, Fine Nickel; Little, Brown (Boston, MA), 1991, reprinted, 2004; Evelyn Coleman, White Socks Only, A. Whitman (Morton Grove, IL), 1996 and Dinah Johnson’s Sunday Week, Holt (New York, NY), 1999.

-Tyrone Geter lives in Columbia, SC and teaches art at Benedict College.
+Tyrone Geter lives in Columbia, SC and is a retired professor from Benedict College.